PrinceMerluza/purecloud-spotify-presence-app/README.md

 #### Project Description

-1. App is a custom-client widget added to the PureCloud instance.
+1. App can be run stand-alone or as a custom-client widget added to the PureCloud instance.

 2. Authorization required for both Purecloud and Spotify.